 There’s not anyone who knows what I do all day (least of all me) so nobody is in any position to judge me.
 Well Meaning Woman talked about me “taking the time to teach [my child] things” but the thing about teaching any child anything is that you are always teaching them.
 You don’t really get a choice in the matter!

 But sometimes… sometimes I want my own time.
-I want to see what’s being said in the WhatsApp group chat even if it’s just pictures of dogs in sunglasses (especially if it’s pictures of dogs in sunglasses, actually), I want to go on social media, I want to order something off ASOS, or do some bloody Sudoku in peace and quiet for five minutes.
+I want to see what’s being said in the WhatsApp group chat even if it’s just pictures of dogs in sunglasses (especially if it’s pictures of dogs in sunglasses, actually, let’s be honest), I want to go on social media, I want to order something off ASOS, or do some bloody Sudoku in peace and quiet for five minutes.
 And guess what – I do it at home, too!
+Yes I do it at home where people can’t judge me and give me disapproving looks.

 So this one’s for the parents (especially the mums) who find themselves on the receiving end of those looks.
 You send your texts, you skin your sabre tooth tigers.
-And to the strangers and passers by, however well-meaning: there’s so much that we are made to feel guilty about these days, please don’t add another one.
+And to the strangers and passers by, however well-meaning: there’s so much that we are made to feel guilty about these days, please don’t add using your phone around your kids to the list.